dey4ss/mining-change-rules/README.md

 `create_histograms.py` mines rules out of an index of changes to their occurrences.

 `map_domains.py` is specific to our dataset.
-Multiple agencies publish data in the socrata data lake, and we want to limit the discovered rules to be within the same _domain_.
+Multiple agencies publish data in the socrata data lake, and we want to ensure that the discovered rules share the same _domain_.
 This file creates an index of a table to its domain.

 `filter_domains.py` uses this mapping to filter the discovered rules to have the same domain for antecedent and consequent.